Our 4 Days Family Holiday in Vienna, Austria

 Day 3: Visit Vienna Operahouse and Schönbrunn Palace

-Day 4: Visit Naschmarkt; Train to Salzburg
+Day 4: Visit Naschmarkt; Take a train to Salzburg

 Before I get to the details of the places we visited, let me take my readers through travel, transport, and stay.